 ¡Como Mexico No Hay Dos!
-In any discussion of contemporary immigration the emotionally divisive arguments are about Latin Americans, and the great majority of the undocumented – “illegal aliens” – are Mexican.
-So we are really talking about Mexicans.
+In any discussion of contemporary immigration the most emotionally divisive arguments are either about Muslim refugees or Latin Americans.
+But the vast majority of the undocumented – “illegal aliens” – are Mexican.
+So we are really talking primarily about Mexicans.
 Conventional anti-immigrant fears are primarily about these four issues: job-loss (They’ll put Americans out of work), crime (They are all drug users), taxpayer expenses (They all go on welfare and pay no taxes) and refusal to assimilate (They don’t learn English).
-So let’s get the rational discussion out of the way quickly:
+So let’s get the rational discussion out of the way quickly.

 Jobs?
 Does anyone still believe that there is little connection between immigrant labor and unemployment rates of native-born workers?
 See here and here.
 And such immigrants pay massive amounts of taxes into Social Security.

 By permitting large-scale, heavily subsidized American corn to compete with small Mexican farmers, NAFTA drove two million families off the land.
 And, by allowing big firms like Wal-Mart to enter the Mexican market and displace local firms, it eliminated some 28,000 small and medium-sized Mexican businesses.
 The resulting over-supply of workers resulted in lowered wages at factories along the border.
 In desperation, hundreds of thousands crossed into the U.S. Many farmers committed suicide.
 But there has been no recent surge in immigrant children across the border

 Crime?
 Crime rates during the period 1999–2006 were lowest in states with the highest immigration growth rates.
 The top four big cities in America with the lowest rates of violent crime are all in border-states: San Diego, Phoenix, El Paso, and Austin.
-Put another way, the closer your city is to Mexico and the more immigrants in your city, the safer you are likely to be (http://www.huffingtonpost.com/marcelo-m-suarezorozco-and-carola-suarezorozco/immigration-policy_b_1286799.html).
+Put another way, the closer your city is to Mexico and the more immigrants in your city, the safer you are likely to be.
 Indeed, foreign-born people in America—whether they are naturalized citizens, permanent residents or undocumented—are incarcerated at a much lower rate than native-born Americans.